AmbitionlessFr1end/h-manga-downloader/README.md

  - Doujins
  - Hentai.cafe
  - Tsumino
- - HBrowse (not working for locked chapters, may download duplicates because of the chapters list on the websites)
+ - HBrowse (not working for locked chapters, may download duplicates because of the chapters list on the websites.
+E.g. final pages chapter is the same as the chapter001 so it downloads both in different directories)

 ### Problems
  - Messy code